 The good news is that nothing could be further from the truth!
 Saniflo systems are NOT complex to install!
 In fact, most DIY installations take just a few hours to complete, and they’re typically faster if you hire a plumber to help you.
 Trust us, you can do this.

-In this guide, we’re going to provide a simple step-by-step template for installing your new Saniflo system.
-We’ll also hammer out what makes a Saniflo toilet different, how you can choose the right one, and what you need to be mindful of during the installation process.
+In this guide, we’re going to provide a simple step-by-step template for installing your new upflush system.
+We’ll also hammer out what makes a Saniflo toilet different, how you can choose the right one, and what you need to be mindful of during the installation.
 We'll also add a few customer photos of a successful installation.

 Let’s get started.